 Investing in Local Nonprofits

-Norwich Solar Technologies (NST) has announced the launch of their new Community Impact Group focused on serving low-income residents, local non-profits, and business startups.
+Norwich Solar has announced the launch of their new Community Impact Group focused on serving low-income residents, local non-profits, and business startups.

 Traditional community solar projects work in two ways:

-The Group will link mission-minded investors with high-impact projects.
-Projects that can generate broad benefits to the community such as economic development and greenhouse gas reduction will additionally guide project selection.
-The Group has a 2019 target to finance $2.5M of nontraditional ventures, primarily focused on solar projects that can significantly lower electric bills of these underserved communities.
+The Group connects mission-minded investors with high-impact projects.
+Projects generate broad benefits to the community such as economic development and greenhouse gas reduction will additionally guide project selection.
+These nontraditional ventures, primarily focused on solar projects can significantly lower electric bills for people in underserved communities.